NangiDev/pico-8-projects/README.md

 :---------------------:
 ![./gifs/railrogue.gif](./gifs/railrogue.gif?raw=true "Rail Rogue")
 [A Rail Rogue game](./games/railrogue.p8)
 A game I made for Fantasy Console Game Jam.
-It was an idea that slapmybitsup@twitter came up with.
-Sound fx and music are made by fabian.sorensson@twitter.
+It was an idea that slapmybitsup @twitter came up with.
+Sound fx and music are made by fabian.sorensson @twitter.
 Playable in your web browser https://nangidev.github.io/pico-8-projects/web/railrogue.html

 # Tech